+Underwriter: Citigroup Global Markets Inc. ("CGMI"), an

+Underwriting fee and issue price: Issue price(1) Underwriting fee(2) $\frac{\text{Proceeds to}}{\text{issuer}}$ Per note: \$1,000 \$35 \$965

+Total: \$ \$

-Underwriter: Citigroup Global Markets Inc. ("CGMI"), an affiliate of the issuer, acting as principal Underwriting fee and issue price: Issue price(1) Underwriting fee(2) Proceeds to issuer Per note: \$1,000 \$35 \$965 Total: \$5,045,000 \$176,575 \$4,868,425 - (1) On the date of this pricing supplement, the estimated value of the notes is \$928.00 per note, which is less than the issue price.
+- (1) Citigroup Inc. currently expects that the estimated value of the notes on the pricing date will be between \$875.00 and \$925.00 per note, which will be less than the issue price.
 The estimated value of the notes is based on CGMI's proprietary pricing models, including CGMI's estimation of the value of the survivor's option, and our internal funding rate.
 It is not an indication of actual profit to CGMI or other of our affiliates, nor is it an indication of the price, if any, at which CGMI or any other person may be willing to buy the notes from you at any time after issuance.
 See "Valuation of the Notes" in this pricing supplement. - (2) CGMI will receive an underwriting fee of \$35 for each \$1,000 note sold in this offering.
 Certain selected dealers, including Morgan Stanley & Co.
 LLC, and their financial advisors will collectively receive from CGMI a selling concession of \$35 for each \$1,000 note they sell.
-In addition to the underwriting fee, CGMI and its affiliates may profit from hedging activity related to this offering, even if the value of the notes declines.
+In addition to the underwriting fee, CGMI and its affiliates may profit from expected hedging activity related to this offering, even if the value of the notes declines.
 For more information on the distribution of the notes, see "Supplemental Plan of Distribution" in this pricing supplement and "Use of Proceeds and Hedging" in the accompanying prospectus.

 Investing in the notes involves risks not associated with an investment in conventional debt securities.
 See "Summary Risk Factors" beginning on page PS-3.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or determined that this pricing supplement and the accompanying product supplement, prospectus supplement and prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.
-You should read this pricing supplement together with the accompanying product supplement, prospectus supplement and prospectus, which can be accessed via the following hyperlinks: Product Supplement IE-07-01 dated August 4, 2014 Prospectus Supplement and Prospectus each dated November 13, 2013 The notes are not bank deposits and are not insured by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.
-Citigroup Inc.
+You should read this pricing supplement together with the accompanying product supplement, prospectus supplement and prospectus, which can be accessed via the following hyperlinks:

+Product Supplement IE-07-01 dated August 4, 2014 each dated November 13, 2013 Prospectus Supplement and Prospectus

+The notes are not bank deposits and are not insured by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.